Hawa Bodol

 Hawa Bodol is a 2013 Indian Bengali comedy film directed by Parambrata Chattopadhyay.
 The film revolves around two childhood friends, who met coincidentally after a long time, and somehow their lives swapped after a night of endless drinks.
 The movie is a remake of the 2011 American film The Change-Up.
+A sequel titled Abar Hawa Bodol released in 2026.

 Plot

 The movie revolves around two old school friends, Satrajeet aka Jeet (Parambrata Chattopadhyay) and Rajarshi aka Raj (Rudranil Ghosh), who coincidentally came across each after a long time ago.
 While Jeet, a partner in a big architect firm, which he inherited from his deceased father-in-law; Raj is a struggling singer in a band.
 Jeet and Raj were invited to a party of a non-Bengali business client of Jeet, where Raj flirted with the businessman's daughter Inka (Neha Panda).
 After the party, the friends bought drinks from closed shops and drank in the open.
 Both of them wished they had each other's life.
 After getting up from sleep, both of them found that their soul had interchanged.
 The friends were surprised to find themselves in that situation.
 While both of them tried to be loyal, they found it difficult to live in each other's life.
 In the meantime, Raj (in Jeet's body) visited Chandannagar, his home town to meet his parents, which he left years ago to make a career in singing.
 Even Jeet (in Raj's body) came to visit his house to see his child.
 Inka came to stay with Raj (actually Jeet's soul) after she had a fight with her parents.
 The friends tried to manage each other's work.
 While Raj gave an interesting solution of using terracotta in bathroom instead of gold plates to the Indonesian clients.
 Jeet, on the other hand introduced Inka as a lead singer in their band, whose performance was well appreciated.
 The two friends decided to get back to each other's life; they repeated the same acts they did on the day they interchanged and were successful in getting back their souls in their own body.
 The movie ended with Raj going on a trip to Chandannagar to visit his parents, and Jeet going on a family trip.